 - Defended FMC Naval Armaments facility in two major Superfund actions in Minnesota.
 The FMC foundry was allegedly the largest PRP and was allegedly responsible for a share reaching into tens of millions of dollars.
-Mr. Sheldon obtained a 90 percent allocation reduction in contested proceedings over the toxicity of FMC’s foundry sands.
+Harvey obtained a 90 percent allocation reduction in contested proceedings over the toxicity of FMC’s foundry sands.

 - Defended Outboard Marine Corporation against a multimillion-dollar state CERCLA claim concerning a landfill in Galesburg, Illinois, with alleged PCB and other waste.
 The matter was settled successfully.